-A few months ago, I grabbed your Film Finance Guide.
+A few months ago, I grabbed your filmmaking products.
 (Great stuff there.)
-After going through the guide, I decided to stop waiting for someone to give me permission.
+After going through the stuff, I decided to stop waiting for someone to give me permission.

 I went on to establish a production company.
 Then I talked with my lawyer, got some paperwork and then located a prospective investor.
 I’m happy to report he has funded my film and we have 500K in escrow!

 One minor issue.
 I don’t know crap about distribution.
 And I’m in over my head.
 I’d love to find out if you have any bandwidth for one on one film distribution coaching.
 Happy to discuss a fair rate too, if it makes sense.